cconsta1/cconsta1.github.io/_pages/about.md

 computing to study the structure of nuclei such as
 <sup>6</sup>He, <sup>7</sup>Li, and <sup>7</sup>Be, which are
 important in stellar burning processes but also in low-energy nuclear reactions.
-Due to my exposure to machine learning I am now also interested in using machine learning in nuclear physics.
+Due to my exposure to machine learning, I am now also interested in using machine learning in nuclear physics.